Yep, you may have heard of the word "H.264" when buying security cameras.

-Equipped with robust IK10 vandal-proof and IP66 waterproof housing, this H.264 outdoor IP camera can prevent the lens from maltreatment and physical abuse, and stand firmly even in extreme weather.
+Equipped with robust IP66 waterproof housing, this H.264 outdoor IP camera can prevent the lens from maltreatment and physical abuse, and stand firm even in extreme weather.

 Thanks to the P2P technology, you can access the H.264 security cameras and systems with the app installed on your iPhone or Android smartphones, or client installed on your Windows computers/Mac.

 Here we'll take RLC-410 H.264 IP camera to show you the detailed setup steps.

 Step 1.
 Connect the camera to the router with the network cable.